marcg-75/movie-center-backend/README.md

 # TODO
 - Look at the TODO-comments in the code.
 - Implement a paged service endpoint "getPagedMovies".
 Default page size: 25.
 (Implemented.
-Test it by implementing the FE solution.)
+Test it by implementing the FE solution.
+A quick curl test in terminal looks fine.
+Can not be tested in Swagger, due to wrong parameter names.)
 - Implement a "deleteAll" movie service endpoint. <b>(Implemented, not tested.)</b>
 - Implement a "deleteAll" person service endpoint.
 This shall remove all personRoles and persons. <b>(Implemented, not tested.)</b>
 - Add support for My Movies 2 exports in the adapter